datascience-course/2016-website/syllabus.md

 ### Credits

-{% comment %}
-This class is based on the classes taught by **Hanspeter Pfister** at Harvard and **Miriah Meyer** at the University of Utah and draws on the book by **Tamara Munzner** at the University of British Columbia.
-Some of the material in this course is based on the classes taught by **Carlos Scheidegger** at the University of Arizona,  **Marc Streit** at JKU Linz, **Pat Hanrahan** at Stanford, **Jeff Heer** at the University of Washington, **Hans-Joerg Schulz** at the University of Rostock, **Nils Gehlenborg** at the Harvard Medical School, **Torsten Möller** at the University of Vienna, **Hewlig Hauser** at the University of Bergen, and **Maneesh Agrawala** and UC Berkeley.
-We have heavily drawn on materials and examples found online and tried our best to give credit by linking to the original source.
-You can find these credits mainly by direct links to the sources from the images.
+This class occasionally uses material developed for Harvard's [CS 109](http://cs109.github.io), taught by Hanspeter Pfister, Joe Blitzstein, Rhaul Dave, and Verena Kayning.
+We have  drawn on materials and examples found online and tried our best to give credit by linking to the original source.
+You can find these credits mainly by direct links to the sources from the slides (e.g., hyperlinked from images).
 Please contact us if you find materials where the credit is missing or that you would rather have removed.

 ### User Notice for Copyrighted Materials on Course Websites
-This course website, and much of the text, images, graphics, audio and video clips, and other content of the site (collectively, the “Content”), are protected by copyright law.
+This course website, and all original content provided as part of this course is licensed under the [creative commons cc by license](https://creativecommons.org/licenses/by/4.0).
+Other content such as text, images, graphics, audio and video clips, (collectively, the “Content”), are protected by copyright law.
 In some cases, the copyright is owned by third parties, and we are making the third-party content available to you under the fair use doctrine.
 Fair use permits only certain limited uses of the Content.
-You may use the website and its Content only for your personal, noncommercial educational and scholarly use.
-Some Content may be provided via streaming or other means that restrict copying; you may not circumvent those restrictions.
-If you wish to distribute or make any of the Content available to others, or to use any Content commercially, or to use any Content for any purpose other than your personal, noncommercial educational and scholarly use, you must obtain any required permission from the copyright holder.
-User notice courtesy of the Harvard University Office of General Counsel.

-{% endcomment %}
+You may use this Content only for your personal, noncommercial educational and scholarly use.